er1czz/vmd/README.md

 # vmd
-Tutorial to use the Tcl script fo VMD for calculating number of oil atoms within 3 Angstroms of kerogen surface Load the trajectory file (\*gro\) in VMD
+Tutorial to use the Tcl script for VMD calculating number of oil atoms within 3 Angstroms of kerogen surface Load the trajectory file (\*gro\) in VMD
 Open VMD TkConsole
 Set directory to script directory